JCurley10/Jeopardy_nlp/README.md

 #### Model Selection
 - **Deciding on the Number of Topics** : I chose to use my domain knowledge to choose the number of topics, as well as testing how well my model ran with different topics, judging against the reconstruction error of the matrix.
-Each *Jeopardy1* episode has 13 categories, so 13 seemed like a reasonable number when considering.
-13 ended up having the most meaningful clusters when looking at them.
+Each *Jeopardy!* episode has 13 categories, so 13 seemed like a reasonable number when considering.
+13 ended up having the most meaningful clusters when looking at them (even though a few of them could still be clumped together.
+See below.)
-- **Top Words per *meta-category***: I chose top 10 words per category because that seemed like a manageable start for someone studying
+- **Top Words per *meta-category***: I chose top 10 words per category because is a manageable start for someone planning on studying for *Jeopardy!*
 - **Handling Stopwords, Tokenization and N-grams** Stopwords are a set of words that do not add significant value to a text, and are often so commonly used that removing them let's an analysis focus on the more important and differentiating words.
-    - Common stopwords are "the", "or", "and", and I added more stopwords including "one", "word", and "name", 'war', 'film', john', 'state', 'country', 'us', 'new' because they appeared so often and are not specific enough to help someone study.
+    - Common stopwords are "the", "or", "and", which were already in my first stopwords set.
+I added more stopwords including "one", "word", and "name", 'war', 'film', john', 'state', 'country', 'us', 'new' because they appeared so often and are not specific enough to help someone study specific words.
     - I chose to tokenize the words using NLTK's WordNetLemmatizer, although it still produced some messy words I had to handle within my stopwords
-    - I did set the option of including n-grams = 2, so words like "New York" would appear in the analysis, but 2-grams didn't show up as a top 10 words per cluster.
+    - I did set the option of including n-grams = 2, to allow words like "North Dakoda" to appear in the analysis, but 2-grams didn't show up as a top 10 words per cluster.

 ## Conclusion and Further Analysis